sturoscy/django_starter_kit/README.md

 - if you add additional vendor files to bower.json, you will need to re-run `./bower install` and `./gulp bower`

 #### JavaScripts
-The Starter Kit comes with Backbone and Underscore installed via the bower.json file.
-Backbone apps are scaffolded as follows:
+The Starter Kit comes with [ReactJS](https://facebook.github.io/react/) installed via the bower.json file.
+React apps are scaffolded as follows:

 <pre><code>|-- static_dev
     |-- javascripts
         |-- app1
-            |-- models
-            |-- collections
-            |-- views
-            |-- routers
+            |-- components
-            |-- main.js
+            |-- app.js
         |-- app2
-            |-- models
-            |-- collections
-            |-- views
-            |-- routers
+            |-- components
-            |-- main.js
+            |-- app.js
         ...
         |-- appn
-            |-- models
-            |-- collections
-            |-- views
-            |-- routers
+            |-- components
-            |-- main.js</code></pre>
+            |-- app.js</code></pre>

-If you don't want to use Backbone or Underscore in your app, then simply remove the entries in the bower.json file and scaffold your javascripts directory however you like, keeping with the following structure:
+If you don't want to use React in your app, then simply remove the entries in the bower.json file and scaffold your javascripts directory however you like, keeping with the following structure:

 <pre><code>|-- static_dev
     |-- javascripts
         |-- app
             |-- *.js</code></pre>

-When you are ready, run `./gulp scripts-javascripts`
+When you are ready, run `./gulp scripts-browserify`

-- this will concat and minify javascripts
+- this will babelify, concat, and minify javascripts
-- after the task is run, an app.min.js file will be placed in the static/javascripts/ directory
-- add the file to any template with:

-<pre><code>{% compress js %}
-    &lt;script type="text/javascript" src="{% static "javascripts/app.min.js" %}"&gt;&lt;/script&gt;
-{% endcompress %}</code></pre>

-#### CoffeeScripts
-CoffeeScripts are scaffolded the same way as javascripts:

-<pre><code>|-- static_dev
-    |-- coffescripts
-        |-- app1
-            |-- models
-            |-- collections
-            |-- views
-            |-- routers
-            |-- main.coffee
-        |-- app2
-            |-- models
-            |-- collections
-            |-- views
-            |-- routers
-            |-- main.coffee
-        ...
-        |-- appn
-            |-- models
-            |-- collections
-            |-- views
-            |-- routers
-            |-- main.coffee</code></pre>

-or without backbone:

-<pre><code>|-- static_dev
-    |-- coffeescripts
-        |-- app
-            |-- *.coffee</code></pre>

-Run `./gulp scripts-coffee`

-- this will compile, concat and minify coffeescripts
-- it will also copy compiled to javascript versions of the files into static_dev/javascripts
+- with babel and browserify, you can write native JSX and even ES2015 javascript
 - after the task is run, an app.min.js file will be placed in the static/javascripts/ directory
 - add the file to any template with: